Should You go to Small Claims Court?

 Q: Must I choose Small Claims?

-A: No. If you have a claim for $6,000 or less and want to use the regular civil docket, you are perfectly entitled to do so, however, the costs are higher and it will take more time before judgment is rendered.
-If you are sued in Small Claims, you may remove the case to the civil docket.
+A: No. If you have a claim for $7,500 or less and want to use the regular civil docket, you are perfectly entitled to do so, however, the costs are higher and it will take more time before judgment is rendered.
+If you are sued in small claims, you may remove the case to the civil docket in limited circumstances.
 You must file an application for removal with the court clerk and pay the required fee, and the case must be removed to the civil docket.
 The case will then proceed as a civil docket case.

 Q: Is there a jury in Small Claims Court?